 Let no man beguile you of your reward in a voluntary humility and worshipping of angels, intruding into those things which he hath not seen, vainly puffed up by his fleshly mind, ~Colossians 2:18 KJV

 The saints are wonderful in that we talk about the great things they did to encourage one another, but it is God alone who gives grace (favor).
-Moreover, every Christian is called a saint because we are being sanctified by Jesus Christ.
+Moreover, every Christian is called a saint because we are being sanctified by Jesus Christ as we work out our salvation with fear and trembling.
 When a saint is perfected, that saint is known as an apostle because they work the works of their Master Jesus Christ.

 Some Catholics do have churches where priests preach the authentic Word of God, but if they support chants; praying (kneeling, lighting candles) to saints, angels, or prophets; and you feel you need to enter into a box to ask for forgiveness— this is not the authentic doctrine of Christianity, but rather the doctrines of men.
 Cite this article: Please update the Accessed or Retrieved date (September 13, 2015).